 Do you have drafty windows on an older home, or just trying to reduce your energy savings?
 Window treatments can reduce energy loss through your windows.
 The results are lower heating and cooling bills and better comfort in your home year-round.
-According to energy.gov, approximately 30% of a homes heating system is lost through windows.
-Also, in the summer, approximately 76% of sunlight that enters through a double pane window enters the home as heat.
-Here we will look of some of the most energy efficient window treatments for your home.
+According to energy.gov, approximately 30% of a home’s heating system is lost through windows.
+Also, in the summer, approximately 76% of the sunlight that enters through a double pane window enters the home as heat.
+Here we will look at some of the most energy-efficient window treatments for your home.

-Cellular shades are rated as one of the top energy efficient window coverings.
+Cellular shades are rated as one of the top energy-efficient window coverings.
 They have one or two layers of cell pockets that look like honeycombs, which trap air.
-Insulated cellular shade have the highest R values of all window coverings.
+The insulated cellular shade has the highest R values of all window coverings.
 The most effective of this type is the top down bottom up shade.
 This will allow you the most control to allow light into the home.
 Cellular shades are a great option if you are looking for significant energy savings from window coverings.

-Roller and roman shades are custom designed to fit inside your windows dimensions.
-This custom fit will allow better control of light that will enter your home.
+Roller and Roman shades are custom designed to fit inside the dimensions of your window.
+This custom-fit will allow better control of light that will enter your home.
 Roman shades can also be made with the top down bottom up feature, to allow the best control of light into your home.
-The thicker fabrics, or blackout options will provide the most energy efficiency.
+The thicker fabrics or blackout options will provide the most energy efficiency.
 This style is can also be very decorative as they are available in many modern and trendy prints as well as solids.

 Solar shades are another high energy efficient window treatment.
-They come in various openness which allow for different degrees of visability as well as UV protection.
+They come in various openness which allows for different degrees of visibility as well as UV protection.
 The greater the openness the looser the fabric weave is.
-This will allow greater the visability but will also offer the lowest UV protection.
+This will allow greater visibility but will also offer the lowest UV protection.
 The lower the openness, the tighter the fabric weave will be.
-This will allow for the losest visability, but will also allow the greatest UV protection.
+This will allow for the losest visibility, but will also allow the greatest UV protection.
 The openness ranges from 3%-14%.
 Solar shades are a great roller shade to pair with a decorative valance or side drapery panels to dress up the window.